szilard/dataset-sizes-kdnuggets/README.md

 It surveys the largest dataset for a given practitioner (instead of the typical one), it measures size in bytes (rather than my preference for number of records), and it surveys raw data sizes (I would be more interested in the size of the refined datasets used for modeling).
-Nevertheless, it provides data points interesting for a study.
+Nevertheless, it provides data points interesting to study.
 (One could also question the representativeness of the sample, changing respondents over the years etc.)

 The annual polls are available on various [URLs](data/survey-urls.txt)